Small Business Automation Considerations: Boost Productivity & Growth

 4. Data Security Concerns

-Challenge: Automating processes often means sharing data across platforms, raising security concerns.
+Challenge: Automating processes often involves sharing data across platforms, which raises security concerns.

 Solution: